jstrait/wavefile/README.markdown

       end
     end

-More examples can be [found on the wiki](https://github.com/jstrait/wavefile/wiki).
+More examples can be found at <http://wavefilegem.com/examples>.

 # Features